 Filing for personal bankruptcy helps level the playing field

-The economy has undergone many changes in many ways over the past 20 or so years.
-From fewer, often lower-paying, job opportunities to banks’ credit tightening and employers’ pushing to offload retirement plans and healthcare costs, the rules of the game have changed.
-Many Americans have been saddled with huge debts they cannot hope to repay and homes worth less than their purchase prices.
+The economy has undergone a major disruption and we are seeing long term financial set backs across the country and around the world.
+2020 has seen record unemployement met with fewer, often lower-paying, job opportunities, banks’ credit tightening, and employers’ pushing to offload retirement plans and healthcare costs— the rules of the game have changed.
+Many Utah County residents have been saddled with huge debts they cannot hope to repay.
 Fillmore Spencer LLC and their bankruptcy attorneys in Provo help take advantage of the fresh start personal bankruptcy can bring, helping them regain their financial footing.

 There are two main approaches to personal bankruptcy.
 Chapter 7 bankruptcy is the far more radical — most of your assets, including your car and home, will be liquidated, but in exchange, you’ll be free of all unsecured debts, including medical bills and credit cards (child support payments, student loans and back taxes cannot be forgiven, however).
 Chapter 13 bankruptcy brings its own pain, but represents a surer bet for keeping your home.
 In Chapter 13, your debts are reorganized and subjected to a three- to five-year repayment plan, with payments typically made directly from your paycheck.
 Once you successfully complete your plan, you may be released from any remaining unsecured debts.

 Whichever route you go, Utah law requires you to receive credit counseling from an agency approved by the U.S. Trustee in Utah within the six-month period before you file.
 You will also have to complete a debtor education course before the state will discharge your bankruptcy.